-- All components of compensation (fixed, variable and exceptional), allowances for taking up or leaving positions, and benefits of any kind that are or may be owed to each of the executive corporate officers in accordance with the compensation policy; - The general grant policy and determination of beneficiaries proposed by the Chief Executive Officer for Company stock subscription option plans or free share plans; - The determination of individual grants of options or free shares to the executive corporate officers, and the specific terms and restrictions that apply to those grants (achievement of economic performance goals, limitation of their number, obligation to hold shares in the Company, etc.) pursuant to the AFEP-MEDEF Code recommendations; - its part of the Board's report on Corporate Governance; - the Group's employee shareholding plan and its implementation conditions, proposed by the Chief Executive Officer; - the review of the proposed responses to any requests by regulatory authorities (AMF, HCGE) and, more generally, the Committee makes any recommendations it sees fit to the Board on compliance with best governance practices with respect to compensation and the recommendations of the AFEP-MEDEF Code;
+- the compensation policies for the Chairman of the Board of Directors, the Chief Executive Officer and the other members of the Board; - the general compensation policy for senior managers of the Group; - all components of compensation (fixed, variable and exceptional), allowances for taking up or leaving positions, and benefits of any kind that are or may be owed to each of the executive corporate officers in accordance with the applicable compensation policy; - the general grant policy and determination of beneficiaries proposed by the Chief Executive Officer for Company stock subscription option plans or free share plans; - the determination of individual grants of options or performance shares to the executive corporate officers, and the specific terms and restrictions that apply to those grants (achievement of economic performance goals, limitation of their number, obligation to hold shares in the Company, etc.) pursuant to the AFEP-MEDEF Code recommendations; - its part of the Board's report on Corporate Governance; - the Group's employee shareholding plan and its implementation conditions, proposed by the Chief Executive Officer; - the annual review on professional and salary equality; - the review of the proposed responses to any requests by regulatory authorities (AMF, HCGE); and - more generally, the Committee makes any recommendations it sees fit to the Board on compliance with best governance practices with respect to compensation and the recommendations of the AFEP-MEDEF Code.

-To perform its mission, the Committee hears the Chief Executive Officer as well as the relevant Human Resources managers in the Group; it also seeks the opinion of independent experts as it sees fit.
+To perform its mission, the Committee hears the Chief Executive Officer as well as the relevant Human Resources managers in the Group and the Secretary of the Board; it also seeks the opinion of independent experts as it sees fit.

-The Compensation Committee has at least three members, including the Vice-Chairman of the Board (if any), who chairs the committee and a director representing employees, who are appointed by the Board on the proposal of the Compensation Committee.
+The Compensation Committee has at least three members, including a director representing employees, who are appointed by the Board on the proposal of the Compensation Committee.
 It does not include any corporate executive officer and is mostly made up of independent members.
 It debates with at least two of its members present.